thalesIII/tabHelper/README.md

 Import:
-    importing by artist / via a request to the search page and a concurrent request to the selected link --show tab name on search results, song name when opening tab (currently song name for both) --search is currently using the search bar not the actual most recent search value --show an error message when accessing an unreadable tab (naked return on line 31) --deal with all errors in the log
+    importing by artist / via a request to the search page and a concurrent request to the selected link --show tab name on search results, song name when opening tab (currently song name for both) --show an error message when accessing an unreadable tab (naked return on line 31) --deal with all errors in the log
 Songbook: